-A model is a set of assumptions that describes relationships among observed characteristics, data, values, and events.
+A model is a set of assumptions that describes a system using mathematical language.
+A model typically captures relationships amongst data.

-The difference between a model and an algorithm is that a model is a set of assumptions while an algorithm is a recipe to solve a particular model.
-As one example, the Hull-White model can be used to describe the behavior of the interest rate curve.
+The difference between a model and an algorithm is that a model is a set of assumptions while an algorithm is a recipe to solve the equations linked to a particular model.
+As one example, the Hull-White model can be used to describe the dynamics of the interest rate curve.
 The underlying assumptions are a.o. that the short rate is driven by a mean reverting stochastic process.
-To compute the NPV of a derivative as given by the Hull-White model, we can use a Monte Carlo algorithm to perform the numerical integration.
+To compute the NPV of a derivative as given by the Hull-White model, we can use a Monte-Carlo algorithm to perform the numerical integration.